Evil customs

-Evil customs (Catalan: mals usos, lit. "bad uses") were specific medieval feudal customs, generally levies, which peasants were subjected to by their feudal lords in the Crown of Aragon and other European countries.
+Evil customs (Catalan: mals usos, lit. "bad uses") were specific medieval feudal customs, generally levies, which peasants were subjected to by their feudal lords in the Crown of Aragon and the Crown of Castile.
 These obligations are related to the Ius Maletractandi, a right approved by the Catalan Court of 1358, which empowered the feudal lords to treat their people in ways later considered unjust.

 Catalonia

 In the Principality of Catalonia, the population was controlled by the feudal nobility and a number of benefits were established that would later be considered evil customs.
 The customs were most often found in relation to the land of the so-called Old Catalonia.
 The ties of the peasant to the land he worked required him to pay a redemption if he wanted to leave it.

 The Usages of Barcelona collected only three of the most common obligations: the intestia, cugucia and eixorquia.
 The evil customs with the possibility of being redeemed paying a tribute to the lord in the Sentencia Arbitral de Guadalupe were: